-hile a wide variety of housing challenges faces American cities, two stand out.
-In fast-growing cities, wages lag behind housing costs, leading to a scarcity of affordable housing.
-In legacy cities with slower growth, a persistent high rate of vacant and blighted housing exists due to the ongoing after-effects of the foreclosure crisis and general economic disruption.
+hile a wide variety of housing techniques to address community housing challenges faces American cities, needs; two stand out.
+In fast-growing • Make use of NLC's many constituency and cities, wages lag behind housing costs, leading member groups and partners to engage to a scarcity of affordable housing.
+In legacy local stakeholders and cities with slower growth, a persistent high • Enhance the leadership training and skills rate of vacant and blighted housing exists due building programs available through NLC to the ongoing after-effects of the foreclosure University. crisis and general economic disruption.